gt-etextiles-hacking/JacquardToolkit/README.md

 - Ability to easily connect with your own Levi's Jacquard
 - Send a rainbow glow to your jacket with ease
 - React to gesture the user performs on their jacket
+- Access each specific threads value at any point in time

 ### Installation